Project executive summary

 We contributed to an outlook paper, where we discussed the possibility and the advantages of such individual and collectively interacting active matter particles coupled to periodic substrates, where new types of commensuration effects, directional locking, and active phases can occur.
 Further directions for exploration that we indicated include locking effects, the realization of active solitons or active defects in incommensurate phases, active Mott phases, active artificial spin ice, active doping transitions, active floating phases, active surface physics, active matter time crystals, and active tribology.
 We published our results in the article: Europhysics Letters 139, 27001 (2022).

 We repeated the experiment with the Quincke rollers that was performed in Northwestern University.
 We invited the researcher who performed the experiments, dr. Gasper Kokot from the Iozef Stefan Institute in Ljubljana, and we learned the steps involved in preparing the sample with the correct separation between the plates, application of the voltage and observation of the rolling effect.
-We are working on tracking the particles and introducing obstacles in the system.
+We are working on modifying our setup with a better microscope and a better camera for future experiments.

 Publications resulting from this grant